noah710/magenta-apple-23463/content/posts/pittras.md

 ### Soft Experience

 With the Fall semester starting, my job as Team Leader changed drastically.
 Instead of sitting in the workshop hacking with my friends, I was standing in front of hundreds of people recruiting new members and managing relationships with my clubs partnerships.
 After I had recruited about 15 new members, my job shifted again to organizing and planning our twice-weekly meetings.
-My time as team leader gave me a unique perspective on not only what it takes to run a team, but how to support your team and the members within it.
+My time as team leader gave me a unique perspective on what it takes to run a team, and more importantly, how to support your team and the members within it.

-This offered me a great opportunity to work on my **soft skills**, like:
+Leading my team was very challenging, but I feel that I learned a lot from my experience.
+Some of the **soft skills** I got to work on include:

+*   Leadership
+*   Public Speaking
+*   Teamwork
-*
+*   Team Organization